- The first three years of life are crucial for a baby’s brain development, forming many synapse connections.

-More than focusing on whether or not your baby should have his own room, if he has enough toys or would enjoy a Disneyland trip, the best thing you can do for your baby is be with him, sharing your time, love, and support.
+More than focusing on whether or not your baby should have their own room, if they have enough toys or would enjoy a Disneyland trip, the best thing you can do for your baby is be with them, sharing your time, love, and support.
 Science has now proven that the best things in life are free, and it takes the form of love towards your little one.

 If you find you’re out of ideas and can’t switch up these three basic activities enough, remember you always have a playtime guide with Kinedu!